Special Educational Needs and Disabilities Information Report

 The class teacher will plan additional support which may be delivered in a small group or individually by an adult in the classroom.
 For a specific intervention a child or young person may be given support out of the class for a short period of time during the day.
-This type of support will be identified in an individual education plan.
+This type of support will be identified on our intervention tracking system.

 We also work closely with health professionals where a child or young person has a medical condition to ensure that an appropriate healthcare plan is in place that specifies the type and level of support required for their medical need.
-We have also employed an independent school nurse for one day a week who is an additional professional in school for further advice.
+We also utilise the services of an NHS nurse for support and advice.

 How will we measure the progress of your child in school?

 - Tracking of attainment of the child made from various baselines